mangoomeh/myGame/README.md

 ## About
 1. Number of players allowed: 2-4\
-2. Gameover condition:
-- when one player goes bankrupt
-- when someone presses the end game button
+2. Gameover condition: when a player goes bankrupt or when someone clicks on the end-game-button.

-Win condition:
-- player with the most money at end game wins
+## How to play
+1. Head over to [Web Monopoly]https://mangoomeh.github.io/myGame/
+2. Select number of players (2-4)
+3. Every player takes turn to roll the dice and move
+4. When a player lands on a tile that is not owned by any other players, he/she can choose to purchase the title deed.
+5. When a player lands on a tile owned by other players, he/she has to play the owner rent corresponding to the title deed.